Stainless Steel bolts and Zinc t-nuts

 Now the science of stainless steel bolts with stainless steel t-nuts.
 When a 304 rated stainless steel bolt comes in contact with a 304 rated stainless steel t-nut, you now have the danger of seizing.
 Also, called cold-welding and galling.
 In layman's terms, they stick together.

-Stainless steel produces a protective oxide film to prevent corrosion.
-This film makes stainless to stainless, especially prone to galling/seizing/cold-welding.
+Stainless steel produces a protective oxide film to prevent corrosion, but this film makes stainless-to-stainless especially prone to galling/seizing/cold-welding.

-In the climbing wall world, the solution is to use the proper lubricant on the bolt and t-nut before use as well as every time you move a hold.
+In the climbing wall world, the solution is to use the proper lubricant on the bolt and t-nut before use and every time you move a hold.
 Dry film lubricants, lubricants rich in molybdenum disulfide (moly), graphite, mica, and even extreme pressure waxes are effective in reducing the friction caused when stainless meets stainless.